 The first step in the management of systemic toxic reactions, as well as hypoventilation or apnea due to unintentional intrathecal injection of MARCAINE / MARCAINE WITH EPINEPHRINE, consists of immediate attention to the establishment and maintenance of a patent airway and effective assisted or controlled ventilation with 100% oxygen with a delivery system capable of permitting immediate positive airway pressure by mask.
 Endotracheal intubation, using drugs and techniques familiar to the clinician, may be indicated after initial administration of oxygen by mask if difficulty is encountered in the maintenance of a patent airway, or if prolonged ventilatory support (assisted or controlled) is indicated.

 If necessary, use drugs to manage the convulsions.
 A bolus intravenous dose of a benzodiazepine will counteract CNS stimulation related to MARCAINE.
 Immediately after the institution of ventilatory measures, evaluate the adequacy of the circulation.
-Supportive treatment of circulatory depression may require Advance Cardiac Life Support measures.
+Supportive treatment of circulatory depression may require Advanced Cardiac Life Support measures.